vincaspetraitis00-dev/attraxbet-docs/docs/index.md

 <div class="ab-section">
 	<div class="ab-section-title ab-green"> What is Abstract?</div>
 	<div class="ab-section-body">
 		Abstract is a next-generation blockchain designed to support decentralized applications like Attrax.Bet.
 It’s scalable, secure, and cost-efficient, making it the perfect chain to host high-volume, fair casino games.
+To learn more and get started on Abstract head over to
 	</div>
 </div>